 I have been inundated with requests for starch and flour substitutions for my recipes as well as recipes that originate from elsewhere.
 Today I’ll answer the questions on which gluten free starch substitute to use in different scenarios.
-Once I write enough posts for substitutions I will create a separate page with links to them all so that it may a resource for you.
-Please let me know if you have any special requests.
+Once I write enough posts for substitutions, I will create a separate page with links to them all so that it may be a resource for you.
+Please let me know if you have any requests.

 Gluten Free Baking with Starches

 Starches lighten, inflate, and soften gluten free baked goods.
 It is always best to bake with 2 different types of starches.
 Each one provides something a little different.
 Using 2 different types of starch also improves flavor, as well as texture.
 In gluten free baking, you usually need to use gluten free flour(s), as well as starch(es).
 However, in some cases you will find that a recipe may call for just one flour such as glutinous rice flour, or sweet rice flour, which contain much starch.
 In rare cases, you will find the use of starch alone, without any flours, but this usually is called for when using yeast, such as in bread recipes.

 When converting gluten recipes to gluten free, a high quantity of starch is usually needed to create a similar texture.
 Note that additional liquid is often needed because starches absorb more liquid than gluten flour.
 As you read below, you will discover which starches to use for which purpose.

 Potato starch is known to lighten gluten free baked goods and provides a bit of a chew.
 Though potato starch does help aid baked goods in rising, it provides less of a rise than tapioca starch.
 Potato starch is best used in combination with tapioca starch.
 However, if you are tapioca intolerant, cornstarch is the best substitute, and Bob’s Red Mill makes one that is non-GMO (not genetically modified).